World Fencing Championships

-The World Fencing Championships is an annual competition in fencing organized by the Fédération Internationale d'Escrime (FIE; International Fencing Federation in English).
+The World Fencing Championships (also known as Senior Fencing World Championships) is an annual competition in fencing organized by the International Fencing Federation.
 Contestants may participate in foil, épée, and sabre events.

 History

 The FIE first organized an international fencing championship in Paris, France in 1921.
 The competition in its early years was named the European Championships (Championnats d'Europe), and the initial participants were members of the fencing federations of the FIE.
 In 1921, the only event was men's épée individual.
 In 1922 and 1923, men's sabre individual was also held.
 In 1925, only men's sabre individual was held.
 Since 1926, men's individual events have been held in all three weapons: épée, foil, and sabre.
 In 1929, women's foil was added to the program as well as a men's foil team event.
 Men's épée and sabre teams were added in 1930 and women's foil team in 1932.
 Women's épée individual and team events were added in 1988, and women's sabre individual and team in 1999.

 After the 1936 Olympics, the government of Benito Mussolini in Italy offered national recognition and privileges to winners of Olympic or world titles, but not European titles.
 The Italian fencing federation requested that the FIE change the name of the European Championships to World Championships (Championnats du Monde).
 The FIE approved this request and gave retroactive World Championship status to the previous European Championships.